 - A well-lit place, however not exposed to direct sunlight.
 Cinnamon prefers humid climates.
 That’s why if you want to successfully grow cinnamon at home, the area you place it at home is absolutely fundamental.

 How to grow cinnamon at home

-Incubate in a warm place
+Incubate it in a warm place

-Transplant at 4 months
+Transplant at four months

 Place it in a brighter spot

-Water, but don’t drown
+Water them but don’t drown them